garrekstemo/Intro-to-Julia-for-spectroscopic-analysis/ReadMe.md

 # Introduction to Julia for spectroscopy

-Make with Julia version: 1.11.4
+Made with Julia version: 1.11.4

 This tutorial is designed to introduce students to the Julia programming language and its applications in spectroscopy.
 Lessons are more like lecture notes.